 FSMA requires firms to ensure that anyone performing an SMF or a Certification Function is fit and proper to perform their role.
-The FCA proposes to extend this assessment to non-executive directors (NEDs) too, even if they are not Senior Managers.
+The FCA proposes to extend this assessment to non-executive directors (NEDs) too, even if they are not Senior Managers (except at Limited Scope Firms).